-The Washington State Department of Commerce’s Export Voucher program, funded in part by the U.S. Small Business Administration’s (SBA) State Trade and Export Promotion grant, offers qualified companies new to exporting, or expanding into new export markets, up to $5,000 for export-related expenses (a minimum 25% cash match is required).
+The Washington State Department of Commerce’s Export Voucher program, funded in part through a grant with the U.S. Small Business Administration’s (SBA) State Trade Expansion Program (STEP), offers qualified companies new to exporting or expanding into new export markets up to $5,000 for export-related expenses (a minimum 25% cash match is required).

 Are you Eligible?

 - Be registered to do business in Washington State